MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### enableCollaboration

-Use this Boolean property to enable or disable collaboration-related controls of Library.
+Use `enableCollaboration` property to enable or disable collaboration-related controls of the embedded page.

 #### Required?